FLORIDA LAND TRUSTS

 Florida land trusts are a very popular and effective tool for real estate investors to hold title to their properties.
-CPC Law works with Common Wealth Trust Services to provide land trust services to the investor community.
+CPC Law provides land trust services to the investor community.
 Our law firm handles the document preparation and closing services through our affiliated title agency, Esquire Title Company.
-Common Wealth serves as the corporate trustee.

 Trusts of different kinds have served various purposes as been part of our legal system for centuries.
 A land trust in Florida is a narrow and specific kind of trust that applies only to real estate.

 There are many benefits to using land trusts.
 A land trust is a vehicle for holding title to real estate in Florida.
 Though property in any state may be owned through a land trust, Florida is one of several states with statutes governing land trusts.
 Instead of an individual or corporate entity being the owner, title is held by the trustee of the land trust.
 The trustee is effectively the representative of the party with full legal control of the property—the beneficiary.

 Here’s the essence and simplicity of a Florida land trust.
 It’s a way to keep all the benefits of complete legal control of real estate while avoiding the bad things that come from legal title ownership of the property.
 In a land trust, the trustee is the legal title owner, but can only act at the direction of the beneficiary.

 What do we mean by this?
 To start, we provide asset protection benefits to our investor clients.
 The land trust achieves this in various ways, but mainly through privacy.
 The reason investors should be concerned with asset protection is there are many lawsuits and lawyers in Florida and nationwide.
 There is no shortage of reasons why someone may be sued.
 The reasons include, but are not limited to, contract or business disputes, personal injury accidents and financial misfortune leading to debt collection.